xemlock/filtrex/README.md

 Expressions
 -----------

-There are only 2 types: numbers and strings.
+There are only 3 types: numbers, strings and arrays of these.
 Numbers may be floating point or integers.
 Boolean logic is applied on the truthy value of values (e.g. any non-zero number is true, any non-empty string is true, otherwise false).

 Okay, I lied to you, there are also objects whose properties can be accessed by the `of` operator.
 And there's undefined.
-But everything else is just numbers and strings!
+But everything else is just numbers, strings and arrays!

 Values | Description
 --- | ---
 43, -1.234 | Numbers
 "hello" | String
+" \\" \\\\ " | Escaping of double-quotes and blackslash in string
 foo, a.b.c, 'foo-bar' | External data variable defined by application (may be numbers or strings)

 Numeric arithmetic | Description